 The figures shown are in pounds sterling.
-The number of projects is shown below the expenditure figure with the number of these projects for which no costings were provided in parentheses.
+The number of projects is shown below the expenditure figure.
 The costs have been allocated on the basis of the NASCO Party coordinating the research project.
 However, in many cases the projects involve collaboration with other Parties or with NGO partners who may have made financial contributions to the projects (some details of these contributions have been provided and are given in Annex 1).